-Measuring standard rulers and the growth rate of structure is key to understand the cosmological model (Weinberg et al. 2013), but this does not require the galaxy sample to be volume limited.
-As illustrated by the measurement of the BAO feature using samples that are not volume limited, such as the Ly $\alpha$ forest of quasars (Delubac et al. 2015) or the WiggleZ survey, the BAO feature is an intrinsic property of the matter field and does not require a volume-limited sample.
-However, it is mandatory to understand in depth how the selected tracers are related to the dark matter field (Bautista et al. 2015; Poole et al. 2015; Favole et al. 2015; Rodríguez-Torres et al. 2015).
+^{} The catalog is only available at the CDS via anonymous ftp to cdsarc.u-strasbg.fr (130.79.128.5) or via limited.
+As illustrated by the measurement of the BAO feature using samples that are not volume limited, such as the Ly α forest of quasars (QSOs; Delubac et al. 2015) or the WiggleZ survey, the BAO feature is an intrinsic property of the matter field and does not require a volume-limited sample.
+However, it is mandatory to understand in depth how the selected tracers are related to the dark matter field (Bautista et al. 2015; Poole et al. 2015; Favole et al. 2016; Rodríguez-Torres et al. 2016).
 Furthermore, Angulo et al. (2014) found that galaxy formation effects, such as the selection function or bias models, can bias the BAO scale measurement at the 0.2% level, which is well below the expected precision by eBOSS.
 Therefore, we can spectroscopically observe any tracer of the matter field.
-In particular, we can choose any type of galaxy that is believed to be a Poisson sampling of the underlying density field, provided its density is sufficient to overcome the shot noise and that accurate redshifts can be obtained in a short time, so that a large ( $> h^{-3}$ Gpc) volume can be covered within a few years of observations.
+In particular, we can choose any type of galaxy that is believed to be a Poisson sampling of the underlying density field, provided its density is sufficient to overcome the shot noise and that accurate redshifts can be obtained in a short time, so that a large $(>h^{-3}\text{Gpc}^3)$ volume can be covered within a few years of observations.